 [Section 78 inserted by No. 78 of 2003 s.
 17.]

-79. No compensation
+79. No compensation for removal or modification of fortifications

 (1) No claim for compensation lies against a person for having approved any fortifications that are, or are required to be, removed or modified because of a notice under this Division.